Coptis (Huang Lian)

 Medicinal Uses: Diarrhea, diabetes, heart disease, high blood pressure, high cholesterol, psoriasis, anticancer, respiratory infections.

 Pin Yin: Huang Lian

 Key Actions: Clears Heat, Dries Damp, Eliminates Toxicity, Drains Stomach and Liver Fire, Stops Bleeding due to Heat

-Coptis is a genus of about 10 to 15 species in the flowering plant family Ranunculaceae.
+Coptis is a genus of about 10 to 15 species in the flowering plants Ranunculaceae.
 It is a stemless perennial herb.
 Its roots and rhizomes are yellow, branch often, and are covered with many fibrils.
 The leaves are basal with flowers that grow singly or in doubles and that are equal or longer than the leaves of the plant.

 Coptis is native to Asia and North America.
 It likes the humid mountainous areas in low temperatures.

-Parts Most Frequently Used: Roots, Rhizomes
+Parts Most Frequently Used: Root, Rhizome

 Flavors/Temps: Bitter, Very Cold

 History/Folklore: Coptis is considered one of the 50 fundamental herbs in Traditional Chinese Medicine.
-It is commonly used in medicinal formulas for treating digestive issues, diabetes, lyme disease, insomnia, acne, weight loss, psoriasis, respiratory infections and more.
+It is commonly used in medicinal formulas for treating digestive issues, diabetes, Lyme disease, insomnia, acne, weight loss, psoriasis, respiratory infections, and more.

 Coptis is used to prevent parasitic infections caused by leishmaniasis and trichomoniasis.